 Did you know that there’s a connection between oral health and stroke?

-People with periodontal (gum) disease have two to three times the risk of having a stroke, heart attack or other serious cardiovascular event.
+People with periodontal (gum) disease have two to three times the risk of having a stroke, heart attack or other serious cardiovascular events.

 According to the American Academy of Periodontology, a number of studies point to the relationship between periodontal disease and stroke.
 One study found that periodontal microbiology may predispose you to subclinical atherosclerosis (plaques of fatty material that accumulate on the inner walls of arteries).
 Another study showed that periodontal disease may increase the risk of cerebral ischemia (a blockage in an artery that restricts the delivery of oxygen-rich blood to the brain).

 Know the warning signs of periodontitis

 If you notice any of the symptoms below, make an appointment with your dentist.
 The sooner you seek care, the better your chances of reversing any damage.

 - Red, swollen, or tender gums, or mouth pain

 - Bleeding while brushing, flossing, or eating hard food